lllyasviel/Omost/README.md

 Besides, the layer sorting can also be useful in some very special attention formulation - we will discuss this later.

+# Parameter: tags and atmosphere and style and quality_meta

+The `tags` is designed as a possible replacement for the `description` since many diffusion models prefer tags.
+If used with anime models, one may hard code some logics to replace all "girl" to "1girl".
+If used with Pony then probably always hard code adding "score_9, score_8 ..." to this.

+The `atmosphere` and `style` and `quality_meta` are some experimental parameters without very specific use cases.
+Current we can just treat them as sub-prompts and involve them in the greedy merge of sub-prompt bags.
+This in my experiments will improve the atmosphere and quality a bit.

 # A Baseline Renderer

 # Examples